Molly Hughes — Managing Partner & Senior Consultant

 Laila and her children were evacuated from Beirut three times: by car through the Syrian desert, on a James Bond yacht, and under shell-fire, in a Marine Chinook helicopter.
 She finds living in Hinsdale a calming contrast.

-She is a Certified Educational Planner, a Professional Member of the Independent Educational Consultants Association (IECA) and a member of the National Association of College Admission Counseling (NACAC) as well as its Illinois and international regionals.
-Prior to joining CBC, Laila spent seventeen years at the American Community School at Beirut, Lebanon as Director of College Counseling and Dean of Students.
+She is a Certified Educational Planner, a Professional Member of the Independent Educational Consultants Association (IECA) and a member of the National Association of College Admission Counseling (NACAC), as well as its Illinois and international regionals.
+Prior to joining CBC, Laila spent seventeen years at the American Community School at Beirut, Lebanon, as Director of College Counseling and Dean of Students.
 Upon her return to the United States, Laila read applications for Princeton University during the admission season of 2010-2011.
+She has recently resumed work with international students, which was her focus prior to joining CBC.

 Laila resides in Hinsdale.
 She has a BA in English from the University of Connecticut and a Masters in Education from The College of New Jersey.
-In her free time she enjoys visiting colleges, traveling, movies, reading whodunits, and volunteering at the Assistance League Chicagoland West.
+In her free time, she enjoys visiting colleges, traveling, movies, reading whodunits, and volunteering at the Assistance League Chicagoland West.
+Recently she has become an activist.

 Maggie Hilding — Senior Consultant